davidnewcomb/prism_full_plugin/README.md

 # B2evolution PrismJS plugin
 B2evolution plugin that extends the current Prism.
-Makes available all computer languages and additional plugins Line Highlight and Copy.
+Makes available all computer languages and additional plugins.

 ## Lanuages
 Contains all languages from http://prismjs.com/download.html